liusf15/Sketching-lr/README.md

 # Sketching-lr

-Codes implementing figures for the paper
+Codes implementing figures for the paper 'A New Theory for Sketching in Linear Regression'